Foxandxss/angular-tips/source/_posts/2013-09-14-review-mastering-web-application-development-with-angularjs.markdown

 It is awesome, period.

-Ok ok, let's me review it properly :P
+Ok ok, let me review it properly :P

 ### Prologue